Parent Trap III: Plot

 Jeffrey Wyatt is the widowed father of identical triplet teenage daughters, Lisa, Jessie, and Megan.
 As he picks his daughters up from the airport, he neglects to tell them over the summer he has become engaged to Cassie McGuire.
 Cassie wants to redesign their California beach house with the help of house designer Susan Evers.
 Jeffrey initially doesn't like Susan's ideas, but comes around to allowing them due to Cassie.

 Lisa, who is dating David, has invited a boy she met in Paris named Hawk, a "bad boy" to eat at their house.
 She doesn't know how to break it to David that she finds Hawk "more unpredictable".
 She asks Jessie to pretend to be Lisa on a date with David, so Lisa can go on a date with Hawk while their father goes on a date with Cassie, Susan, and Nick (Ray Baker) his best friend.
-As the adults are getting ready for their double date, Susan compliments Jessie going out with David, almost exposing the ruse until Jeffrey innocently jokes he confuses the girls occasionally.
+As the adults are getting ready for their double date, Susan compliments Jessie going out with David, Lisa tries to cover up the ruse by saying she is Jessie, only for her father to chuckle even he gets the girls confused on occasion.
 On their date, Jessie is bewildered to be at a "Welcome Home Lisa" party with all of their friends.
-She embarrasses herself during a karaoke dance skit called "The Jackson Three" (a parody of the Jackson Five), singing the Janet Jackson song "What Have You Done for Me Lately".
+She embarrasses herself during a karaoke dance skit called "The Jackson Three" (a parody of the Jackson Five), when she is made to do the Janet Jackson song "What Have You Done for Me Lately".